MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

         },
         "response": {
             "errorType": <Error type, see below>,
+            "details": {
-            "errorCode": <Error code, if available, from the back-end store>, "errorText": <Text associated with the error, if available, from the back-end store>, "message": <Explanatory text about where the error occurred>
+                "message": <Explanatory text about where the error occurred>, "errorCode": <Error code, if available, from the back-end store>, "errorText": <Text associated with the error, if available, from the back-end store>
+            }
         }
     }